cube3power/atsd/integration/graphite/graphite-format.md

 > NOTE: every `\` in `pattern` must be duplicated.

-`graphite.conf` is parsed from top to bottom, meaning that metric names are matched to patterns in the same order as they are in the file.
+`graphite.conf` is parsed from top to bottom, meaning that metric names are matched to patterns in the same order they are placed in the file.
 Matching stops as soon as a `pattern` in satisfied.
 It is worth noting that if a `pattern` is added at the bottom of the file, but the target metric name is matched to a different `pattern` contained higher up in the file, then it will not be used.

 If a metric name has more tokens than `atsd-pattern`, extra tokens are cropped.

-If a metric name has less tokens than `atsd-pattern`, but satisfies `pattern`, then the metric will not be parsed.
+If a metric name has less tokens than `atsd-pattern`, but still satisfies `pattern`, then the metric will not be parsed.

 If there is no `atsd-pattern` for an incoming metric name, then everything before the first period is recorded as the entity and the rest is recorded as the metric.
 If there are no periods in the metric name, then the default entity will be `graphite`, and the metric name will be recorded as the metric.